Our Toybox

 becoming better neighbors

-Naming practices are part of any culture.
+Naming practices are part of every culture.

 Growing up, my grandfather gifted each of us grandkids with a nickname that signaled our connection to the family.
 It’s no different in our liberation spaces.
 The moment someone says they are an “antiracist,” they’ve taken on a name and, in doing so, signaled who they belong with.